zhray/planA/README.md

 # planA
-no inspiration a b c ee
+no inspiration a h c ee